ccollicutt/lc-workshops-writing-great-dockerfiles-is-hard/workshop/content/exercises/11-step.md

-So far we've used the jar file we built in the first step.
-But many organizations will want to have a container build the jar file as well.
+So far we've used the jar file we built in the first step, but many organizations will want to have a container build the jar file as well.

 Here we'll use the maven image to build the jar file.

 ```editor:open-file
 file: ~/demo/11.Dockerfile